How to Design and Word Your Wedding Reception Invitations

 9 Lovely Wedding Reception Invitation Designs

-The last piece of the puzzle is to choose the right reception invite.
-Most wedding invitation designs will be versatile enough to work for reception-only events as well.
-Just be sure to personalize the look and wording to focus on the reception.
+The last piece of the puzzle is to choose the right wedding party invitation.
+Most wedding invitation designs will be versatile enough to work for reception-only events as well — especially our digital wedding invitations.
+Just be sure to personalize the look and wording to focus on the reception rather than the entire wedding day.

 1. Layered Florals Invitation

-Gorgeous hand painted florals and greenery take center stage on this lush invitation.
+Gorgeous hand painted florals and greenery take center stage on this lush modern wedding invitation.
 The couple’s names are tucked into the artwork on banners above and below an artful “and.”
 Personalize your wording to something like this: “Celebrate the union of Emerson and Joseph in a wedding reception at Trinity Episcopal.”
-Matching save the dates and thank you notes round out this gorgeous invitation suite.
+Matching save the date cards and thank you notes round out this gorgeous wedding invitation suite.

 2. Elegant Overlay Invitation